 Bhutan's National Day is celebrated on 17 December every year.
 The First King of Bhutan, Druk Gyalpo Ugyen Wangchuk, was coronated on this day.

 With all government offices and agencies remaining closed on the day, no permits are issued by the government offices.

 22. Festivals of Bhutan

-Cham Dance or mask dance is the traditional dance of Bhutan.
-The Bhutanese perform the dance with drums and wearing colorfully painted and beautifully decorated masks and vibrant costumes.
+One of the popular dances performed during the festivals is Cham Dance or mask dance.
+It is Bhutan's traditional dance performed with drums.
+The dancers wear colorfully painted and beautifully decorated masks and vibrant costumes.